Takumi Minamino to Liverpool: Who is Reds' transfer target?

 Where does he play?

-Minamino has primarily started as a central attacking midfielder or winger for Red Bull this season but can also play as a wide midfielder.
+Minamino has primarily started as a central attacking midfielder or winger for Salzburg this season but can also play as a wide midfielder.
 The graphic below shows his influence and impressive returns in the Champions League this term.

 The heatmap below further emphasises his considerable coverage from box to box, while he also primarily looks to pass forward or to an overlapping runner down the left flank.